zach-hartwig/ADAQAnalysis/Readme.md

     was placed nearby.
 Intended for general program testing with a common, representative inorganic scintillator.

-- **EJ309Waveforms_22Na.adaq.root** : ~34 000 waveforms acquired with
+- **EJ309Waveforms_Na22.adaq.root** : ~31 000 waveforms acquired with
-    a 10"x10"x4" EJ309 liquid organic scintillator coupled to a 3" PMT.
-A sodium-22 source (0.511, 1.274 MeV) was placed nearby.
+    a 2"x2" EJ309 liquid organic scintillator coupled to a 2" PMT.
+A sodium-22 check source (0.511, 1.274 MeV gammas) was placed nearby.
 Intended for general code testing with a common, representative liquid organic scintillator.

-- **EJ309Waveforms_AmBe.adaq.root** : ~36 000 waveforms acquired with
+- **EJ309Waveforms_AmBe.adaq.root** : ~23 000 waveforms acquired with
-    a 10"x10"x4" EJ309 liquid organic scintillator coupled to a 3" PMT.
-An Americium-241/Beryllium-9 source (4.44 MeV gammas; 2-12
+    a 2"x2" EJ309 liquid organic scintillator coupled to a 2" PMT.
+An Americium-241/Beryllium-9 source (4.44 MeV gammas; 2-12 MeV
-    MeV neutrons) was placed nearby.
-Intended to be used for development of detector pulse-shape discrimination algorithms and features.
-Note that energy calibration for this data file may be obtained using the EJ309Waveforms_22Na.adaq.root file.
+    neutrons) was placed nearby.
+Intended to be used for development of detector pulse-shape discrimination algorithms and features with liquid organic scintillators.
+Note that energy calibration for these waveforms may be obtained using the EJ309Waveforms_22Na.adaq.root data.

 ### Contact ###